| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Folic acid is particularly crucial during pregnancy to form the neural tube which in the future grows to form the brain and the spinal cord of the baby.

 The rapid cell growth and placental development of pregnancy predisposes the body to an excessive demand of folic acid.
-Adequate intake helps:
+Adequate intake helps to:

 • Support placental growth